gscbravo/scred/README.md

 - [ ] Get the various subreddit icons and banners
 - [ ] Get the subreddit rules
-- [ ] Get thumbnail of post when applicable
 - [ ] Get comments given a post
 - [ ] Get posts given a username
 - [ ] Take a look at the subreddit.json file for each subreddit for more data